 How Much Does It Cost?

-The first two actually border the forest of the Centre.
-Only five mins away, it makes it easy to explore nighttime activities such as jungle walks.
+The first two actually border the forest of the Centre and are only five mins away, making staying there easy to explore nighttime activities such as jungle walks.

 As well as daytime orangutan-based activities, there are short and long rainforest trail walks, some up to 5km.
 And night time walks are also available.

 Right next to the centre with a shared car park is the Bornean Sun Bear Conservation Centre.